Understanding Learning Theory

 Approved for 9 CEUs through CCPDT and IAABC

 This course is designed for those preparing to sit for the CPDT exam, as well as those just beginning to study learning theory and those wanting a deeper understanding of how animals learn.
 All sessions are live, so you’re able to ask questions to clarify any fuzzy areas or concepts you have a hard time with.
 The goal of this course is to give you a solid foundation in the fundamental concepts of how animals learn.

 This course has been designed for maximum flexibility.
 Each session is held twice – once on Saturday morning and again on Thursday morning.
 All times are Central time.

-This webinar WILL NOT be recorded or available as an audio webinar.
+This webinar will not be recorded or available as an audio webinar; however, it will be available for a short time after the live session for those unable to attend the live session.
 It is repeated every spring and fall — twice yearly just before the CPDT-KA exam.

 Session 1: Science

 In this session, we’ll talk about why science is important; what it is and what it isn’t.
 We’ll also discuss the reasons for, and the importance of, a common language.
 We’ll discuss evolution and nature vs. nurture and exactly what learning means.
 Finally, we’ll discuss the Humane Hierarchy as adopted by the Council for Professional Dog Trainers.
 All of these concepts are important to understanding the learning concepts that come next.

 Session 2: ABCs